giordano-lucas/exchange-price-propagation/index.md

 The daily median of the period between trades decays over time, meaning that the stock (`Shell`) becomes more and more traded over the years.
 However, it appears that between 2006 and 2008 this metric multiple ties higher for the British market than for the two others.
 In terms of lag, we would expect the British market not to be the leading market.
 Looking back at the figure of section [***lags evolution***](#lags-evolution), that is indeed what is observed.

 Then using these time series, we plot the absolute lags between exchanges against the difference of `periods` in a scatter plot.
 Hence, the time dependency of the data points is removed in this plot to solely focus on the relationship between the two variables.
-For example on 2015-01-12 the median `period` between trades is 1.5s in the `US` and 1.0s in `NL`, we also have a lag of 500 ms between these exchanges.
+For example, on 2015-01-12 the median `period` between trades is 1.5s in the `US` and 1.0s in `NL`, we also have a lag of `500 ms` between these exchanges.
 Thus we add on the graph the point: $$(\mid 1.5-1 \mid \cdot \mid 500 \mid) = (0.5,500)$$.
 The final graph is the following:

 {% include_relative figures/plotly/daily_lag_vs_period_diff_trade.html %}